CISMM/nano/installer/README.version.txt

 Versions:
 ---------
+12.3:	 (May 19, 2007)
+	- added "-microscope_type" flag to provide native support for Asylum microscope.
 12.2:  (June 22, 2006)
 	- added a "keep stepping" option to the direct-step tool that will cause it to keep stepping as if a button